airribarrac/pseudoflow-parametric-cut-v2/README.md

 A simple parametric minimum cut solver that provides the optimal minimum cut for a given list of arc capacities is available [here](https://riot.ieor.berkeley.edu/Applications/Pseudoflow/parametric.html), and a non-parametric maximum flow version of pseudoflow is available [here](https://riot.ieor.berkeley.edu/Applications/Pseudoflow/maxflow.html).

-The package provides interfaces for Python, C, and Matlab.

 This implementation uses a variant of the fully parametric HPF algorithm as described in:
 >    DS Hochbaum (2008), The Pseudoflow algorithm: A new algorithm for the maximum flow problem.
 Operations Research, 58(4):992-1009.